limingzhu23333/some-questions/readme.md

 Loaded '/lib/x86_64-linux-gnu/libc.so.6'.
 Symbols loaded.

-I don't konw how to solve it,everyone
+I don't konw how to solve it